Diane Rodríguez: LGBTI Medical Centre

 In May 2013 launched the first psycho-medical for gays, lesbians, bisexuals, intersex, and transgender people in Ecuador.
 Her teammates in honor of her work called her "Diane Rodriguez" at a public event with safe and state authorities.
 This safe center is the first of its kind because it has specialized for LGBTI groups, especially on the issue of gender identity medicine, which has been evident for years its lack of attention, including at Mundial. and also with psychological support, issues of sexual diversity.

 Advocacy

 Civil disobedience

 Declares 7 May 2011, in "civil disobedience", to be selected by the CNE-National Electoral Board as 3rd Member of the Board #137 of Men to be violent their right to sexual privacy, and the free development of their personality.
 Your claim arises from the refusal of the CNE, not to relocate at a meeting of women.
-The public response from the CNE, do not satisfy the expectations of an activist being forced to self-declare in civil disobedience.
+The public response from the CNE, does not satisfy the expectations of an activist being forced to self-declare in civil disobedience.